xXG0DLessXx/shapes-inc-telegram-bot/README.md

 This project is a Python-based Telegram bot that leverages the Shapes.inc platform (an OpenAI-compatible API) for conversational AI.
 It's designed to be extensible, allowing multiple bot "personalities" to run from the same codebase using Docker Compose and separate environment files.

 The bot can:
-*   **Persist its state & settings:** Utilizes a **SQLite database** to save conversation histories, user authentication data, and bot configuration, allowing settings to be changed dynamically and persist through restarts.
+*   **Persist its state & settings:** Utilizes a **SQLite database** to save conversation histories, user authentication data, bot configuration, and now includes **user moderation status (ignored users) and detailed usage statistics**.
 *   **Authenticate Users:** Offers an `/auth_shapes` flow for users to link their Shapes.inc account, enabling personalized API interactions.
 *   Engage in text-based conversations.
-*   Understand and respond to images sent by users (as direct photos or document attachments).
+*   **Process Advanced Media:** Understand and respond to a wide range of media, including static images, **animated stickers (.tgs), video stickers (.webm), GIFs, and videos** by extracting key frames for visual context.
 *   Process voice messages sent by users (as direct voice messages or document attachments).
 *   **Process text from uploaded documents:** Supports `.txt`, `.md`, `.docx`, and `.odt` files.
-*   Utilize tools like a calculator, weather information, web search, creating polls, fetching game deals, moderating users, getting user info, and generating anime-style images.
+*   Utilize tools like a calculator, weather information, web search, creating polls, fetching game deals, moderating users, getting user/chat info, and generating anime-style images.
 *   Potentially generate images using Bing Image Creator (this feature remains experimental).
 *   **Support Telegram Group Topics:**
     *   Maintain independent, **persistent** conversation histories per topic (and the general chat area) if `SEPARATE_TOPIC_HISTORIES` is enabled.